Mareth Museum

 Mareth museum is a military museum, in Mareth.
 Located between Gabes and Medenine, the Mareth line museum deals with the Second World War history.
-In March 1943, Rommel used this bunkered line to resist Montgomery's VIIIth army advance.
+In March 1943, Rommel used this bunkered line to resist Montgomery's Eighth Army advance.
 The battle of the Mareth Line ensued.
 The Museum is built on a hill overlooking the Wadi Zigzaou, near several casemates (military pillboxes) which were strongpoints of the defensive line.
 Command posts, anti-tank and anti-aircraft guns are displayed outside the museum.